Subhadeep2609/beyondchats-assignment/README.md

 ## 📌 What This Project Does

-1. Scrapes articles from the BeyondChats blog
-2. Stores articles in a backend database
+1. Stores articles in a backend database
+2. Exposes articles via REST APIs
-3. Finds competitor articles via Google search
+3. Fetches competitor articles via search
+4. Scrapes competitor content
-4. Rewrites content using AI (OpenAI)
+5. Rewrites content using AI
-5. Updates rewritten content back into the database
+6. Updates rewritten content back into the database
-6. Displays everything in a frontend dashboard
+7. Displays article status and content in a frontend dashboard

 ---